llvm/www-template/README.md

 - `params.banner`: The banner configuration.
   - `visible`: true or false, whether the banner is visible.
   - `description`: The description for the banner.
+  - `parqams.banner.buttons`:
-  - `button_text`: The text for the button in the banner.
+    - `text`: The text for the button in the banner.
     - `url`: The URL for the button in the banner.
 - `params.hero_section_buttons`: The buttons displayed in the hero section.
   - `title`: The title of the button.
   - `url`: The URL for the button.